filiph/egamebook/dart/README.md

 #### Init

 This block is called every time the player opens the book.
-It should contain constants that you want to use throughout.
+It should contain **variables** that you want to use throughout and that you want to make sure are defined from the very start of the book.

     <init>
     maxNumberOfSpiders = 100;